 The Company provides retirement benefits to U.S. employees who worked for the Company or one of its participating subsidiaries before December 31, 2005 and who meet vesting and other minimum requirements.
-These benefits are provided through the following plans: The Brink's Company Pension-Retirement Plan (the "Pension-Retirement Plan"), a qualified plan under the Internal Revenue Code, and The Brink's Company Pension Equalization Plan (the "Equalization Plan"), a plan (not qualified under the Internal Revenue Code) under which the Company makes additional payments to a smaller group of employees so that the total amount to be received by each participant from both plans will be the same as he or she would have received under the PensionRetirement Plan in the absence of benefit limitations for tax qualified plans.
-(The Pension-Retirement Plan, the Equalization Plan and the Frozen Pension Plan, described below, are referred to collectively in this proxy statement as the pension plans.)
+These benefits are provided through the following plans: The Brink's Company Frozen Pension Plan (the "Frozen Pension Plan"), a qualified plan under the Internal Revenue Code, and The Brink's Company Pension Equalization Plan (the "Equalization Plan"), a plan (not qualified under the Internal Revenue Code) under which the Company makes additional payments to a smaller group of employees so that the total amount to be received by each participant from both plans will be the same as he or she would have received under the Frozen Pension Plan in the absence of benefit limitations for tax qualified plans.
+(The Frozen Pension Plan and the Equalization Plan, described below, are referred to collectively in this proxy statement as the pension plans.)
 Mr. Marshall is the only named executive officer who is covered by these plans.
-Benefit accruals under the pension plans were frozen for all employees as of December 31, 2005 and no additional pension benefits have been earned since that date.
+Benefit accruals under the pension plans were frozen for all employees as of December 31, 2005 and no additional pension benefits have been earned since that date